 International House Ann Arbor (IHAA) has served international students since 1888, reflecting a century-long mission to promote intercultural understanding and peace.
 Today, IHAA welcomes international and US students and scholars. (photo below, circa 1970’s)

 When students from China first arrived at the University of Michigan, the First Presbyterian Church of Ann Arbor provided a welcome environment.
 Students from diverse nations, cultures, and religions were soon living and learning under one roof.
 The organization went through four name changes between 1953 and 2018 (see names below) as it grew in various ways to make international students and scholars feel at home.
-Today, IHAA is a professional, nonprofit, educational organization providing below-market housing with a “home away from home” feel for international and US students and scholars as well as interns.
+Today, IHAA is a professional, nonprofit, educational organization providing below-market housing with a “home away from home” feel for international and US students and scholars.
 In addition to serving residents and alumni, IHAA’s Global Engagement for Understanding program is open to the University of Michigan community, students and faculty of nearby educational institutions, and members of the local Ann Arbor community and surrounding area.